bioinfologics/w2rap/README.md

 ## Step 4: LMP processing
-There are two LMP libraries.
-To avoid repetition, we have taken some of these steps for one library only, but they should be performed with both.

 ### a) Run FastQC to check read metrics
 This is run for LMP reads in the same way as for PE reads.